nimajneben/nimajneben/README.md

 ### Hi there 👋

+Currently a Computer Engineering undergraduate at City College CUNY.
+I have a lot of interests.

 <!--
 **nimajneben/nimajneben** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.